Cognigy/Documentation/docs/ai/installation/AI-login.md

 ## Limit active login sessions

-By default, you can log in to Cognigy.AI sessions in different browsers at the same time.
-To limit the number of sessions, proceed as follows:
+By default, there is no limit to the number of sessions you can start in Cognigy.AI in different browsers.
+To limit the number of active sessions, proceed as follows:

-- For SaaS installations, contact [Cognigy technical support](https://docs.cognigy.com/help/get-help/).
+- For dedicated SaaS installations, contact [Cognigy technical support](https://docs.cognigy.com/help/get-help/).
-- For on-premises installations, set `REFRESH_TOKEN_MAX_AMOUNT_PER_USER` to the number of sessions you want to allow in the `cognigy-env` config-map.
-For example, if you want to allow only one session, set `REFRESH_TOKEN_MAX_AMOUNT_PER_USER=1`.
+- For on-premises installations, set the `REFRESH_TOKEN_MAX_AMOUNT_PER_USER` [Helm value](../../live-agent/installation/helm-values/helm-values.md) to the number of active sessions you want to allow in `values.yml`.
+For example, if you want to allow only one active session, set `REFRESH_TOKEN_MAX_AMOUNT_PER_USER=1`.

+!!! note "Shared SaaS installations"
+    For shared SaaS installations, `REFRESH_TOKEN_MAX_AMOUNT_PER_USER` cannot be changed.
+By default, the number of active sessions is unlimited.

 ## Log in to multiple organizations